-In essence, it implements a mode transition loop of the form $m0 \rightarrow m1 \rightarrow m0$.
-This loop is governed by two timers, t0 and t1, whose behavior is determined by two parameters each: the combination of the mode invariant of m0 and of the outgoing transition guard expresses that this transition can (only) be taken in time interval [a, b], while the conditions on t1 impose that transition m1 \rightarrow m0 is (only) enabled in interval [c, d].
+In essence, it implements a mode transition loop of the form $m0 \to m1 \to m0$.
+This loop is governed by two timers, t0 and t1, whose behavior is determined by two parameters each: the combination of the mode invariant of m0 and of the outgoing transition guard expresses that this transition can (only) be taken in time interval [a, b], while the conditions on t1 impose that transition $m1 \to m0$ is (only) enabled in interval [c, d].
 Depending on the choice of values for those parameters, the following effects are possible.